|

 Vienna in 1914.

-left Venice for Sweden.
+couple left Venice for Sweden.

-parish register of Kungsholm).
-She was buried three days later in Stockholm's Northern Cemetery.
+Greaves died of heart failure.
+She was buried three days later

 For many years, Mereweather had been troubled by the